mghpcc-projects/user_level_slurm_reservations/README.md

 compute nodes for HIL operations.
 The nodes may be later released and returned to the pool of Slurm compute nodes for use by others.

-At present, two commands, run in the Slurm partition environment, are used to manage Slurm HIL reservations:
+At present, two commands, run in the Slurm batch scheduler environment, are used to manage Slurm HIL ULSR reservations:

   * ```hil_reserve```
   * ```hil_release```